roman-milk/roman-milk.github.io/bad-heather.md

  Heather looked at her friend in amazement.
 "Wow.
 Do you like it."

  Lynn looked almost in tears.
 "I hate it."
 She heaved a big sigh.
 "I love it."
-Report_Story #2